AI red-teaming is a sociotechnical problem: on values, labor, and harms: Well-being of Red-Teamers

 Moreover, the success of a red-team operation depends on uncovering and reviewing increasingly harmful content.
-Much like content moderators, emergency responders, journalists, or police investigators dealing with distressing events, AI red-teamers may experience repeated exposure to disturbing and traumatic content that can lead to negative psychological symptoms.
-For example, content moderators removing harmful and offensive material from platforms have reported mental health challenges that extend long after the work is complete, leading to documented cases of post-traumatic stress disorder (PTSD) and secondary traumatic stress (STS)~\cite{ruckenstein_re-humanizing_2019, arsht_2018_human}.
+Much like content moderators, emergency responders, journalists, or police investigating distressing events, AI red-teamers may be exposed repeatedly to disturbing and traumatic content that can lead to negative psychological symptoms.
+For example, content moderators removing harmful and offensive material from platforms have reported mental health challenges extending long after the work is complete, leading to documented cases of post-traumatic stress disorder (PTSD) and secondary traumatic stress (STS)~\cite{ruckenstein_re-humanizing_2019, arsht_2018_human}.
 Prolonged exposure may contribute to long-lasting mental health symptoms, alterations to their personal belief systems, and increased risks of physical health issues and substance abuse~\cite{Steiger2021ThePW}.
-In fact, repeated work-related exposure to traumatic content is among the diagnostic criteria used for PTSD in the DSM5 (Diagnostic and Statistical Manual of Mental Disorders) and has subsequently been used to support the claims in a series of recent lawsuits brought on by content moderators against their employers~\cite{pinchevski_social_2023}.\footnote{See \url{https://www.nytimes.com/2018/09/25/technology/facebook-moderator-job-ptsd-lawsuit.html}} Although many major platforms were slow to deal with this problem, most now offer mental health support and take measures to limit moderators' exposure to the most reprehensible content.
+In fact, repeated work-related exposure to traumatic content is among the diagnostic criteria used for PTSD in the DSM5 (Diagnostic and Statistical Manual of Mental Disorders) and has subsequently been used to support a series of recent lawsuits brought by content moderators against their employers~\cite{pinchevski_social_2023}.\footnote{See \url{https://www.nytimes.com/2018/09/25/technology/facebook-moderator-job-ptsd-lawsuit.html}} Although many major platforms were slow to deal with this problem, most now offer mental health support and take measures to limit moderators' exposure to the most reprehensible content.
 These parallels underscore the importance of initiating research to protect red-teamers from the psychological hazards inherent in their work.